-Basic FRC numerical guidance and health protection philosophy are similar to those of the ICRP and NCRP.
-Radiation Protection Guides (RPG's) are provided which deal with exposures of individuals and of population groups.
-Actions are to be directed primarily toward control of the sources of radioactivity to restrict entry into the environment but also toward control of radioactive materials after entry into the environment in order to limit intake by humans.
-The RPG's express the dose that should not be exceeded without careful consideration of the reasons for doing so.
+Basic FRC numerical guidance and health protection philosophy are similar to those of the ICRP and MCRP.
+Radiation Protection Guides (DPG's) are provided which deal with exposures of individuals and of population groups.
+Actions are to be directed primarily toward control of the sources of radioactivity to restrict entry into the environment but also toward control of radioactive materials after entry into the navironment in order to limit intake by humans.
+The 200's supress the dose that should not be exceeded without careful consideration of the reasons for doing so.
 Every effort should be made to encourage the maintenance of radiation doses as far below this guide as practicable.
 The RPG's are intended for use with normal peacetime operations.
-There should be no man-made radiation exposure without expectation of benefits from such exposure.
+There should be no min-male indiction apposite without apportation of benefits from such exposure.
 Considering such benefits, exposure at the level of the RPG is considered as an acceptable risk for a lifetime.
-The RPG's for the population are expressed in terms of annual exposure, except for the gonads, where the ICRP recommended value of five rems in 30 years is used.
-FRC states that the operational mechanism described for application of criteria to limit the whole body dose for individuals to 0.5 rem per year and to limit exposure of a suitable sample of the population to 0.17 rem per year is likely to assure that the gonadal exposure guide will not be exceeded.
+The TC's for the population are expressed in terms of annual exposure, except for the gonads, where the ICRP recommended value of 5 rems in 30 years is used.
+TRC states that the operational mechanism described for application of criteria to limit the whole body dose for individuals to 0.5 rem per year and to limit exposure of a suitable sample of the population to 0.17 rem per year is likely to assure that the gonadal exposure guide will not be exceeded.

 The child, infant, and unborn infant are identified as being more sensitive to radiation than the adult.
 Exposures to be compared with the guidance are to be derived for the most sensitive members in the population.
-The guide for the individual applies when individual exposures are known; otherwise, the guide for a suitable sample (one-third the guide for the individual) is to be used.
-This operational technique may be modified to meet special situations.
+The guide for the individual applies when individual exposures are known;

+otherwise, the guide for a suitable sample (one-third the guide for the individual) is to be used.
+This operational technique may be modified to neet special situations.

 The FRC primary numerical guides, expressed in rem, are provided in two reports, FRC Nos.
-1 and 2, summarized in Table I. Secondary numerical guides developed by FRC are expressed in terms of daily intake of specific radionuclides corresponding to the annual RPG's.
+1 and 2, succearized in Table I. Secondary numerical guides developed by FRC are expressed in terms of daily intake of specific radioauclides corresponding to the annual TP7's.
 Consideration is given to all radionuclides through all pathways to derive a total annual exposure for comparison with FRC guides.
-However, for many practical situations, relatively few radionuclides yield the major contribution to total exposure; by comparison, exposures from others are very small.
+Nowever, for many practical situations a relatively few radionuclides yield the major contribution to total exposure; by comparison, exposures from others are very small.

+TABLE I

-TABLE I FRC RADIATION PROTECTION GUIDES 1/
+FRC RADIATION PROTECTION GUIDES $\frac{1}{}$

-INDIVIDUAL POPULATION GROUP
+Individual Population Group

 Whole body 0.5 rem/yr 0.17 rem/yr

-Gonads , - 5 rems/30 yrs
+Gonads - 5 rems/30 yrs

-Thyroid 2/ 1.5 rems/yr 0.5 rem/yr
+Thyroid $\frac{2}{}$ 1.5 rems/yr 0.5 rem/yr

 Bone marrow 0.5 rem/yr 0.17 rem/yr

-Bone 2/ 1.5 rems/yr 0.5 rem/yr
+Bone 1.5 rems/yr 0.5 rem/yr

-Bone (alternate $\frac{3}{2}$) 0.003 μg of 224

-guide) 226 Ra in adult 0.001 μg of 220 Ra

-skeleton 0.001 μg of 226 Ra in adult skeleton
+Bone (alternate 3 / guide) 0.003 μg of Ra in adult skeleton UL 226 0.001 Ag of Ra in adult skeleton

-- 1/ For conditions and qualifications see FRC Report Nos.
-1 and 2. - 2/ Based upon a child's thyroid, 2 gms in weight and other factors listed in paragraphs 2.10-2.14 of FRC Report No. 2. - 3/ Or the biological equivalents of these amounts of 226 Ra.
+1/ For conditions and qualifications see FRC Report Nos.
+1 and 2.
+2/ Based upon a childs thyroid, 2 gms in weight and other factors listed in paragraphs 2.10-2.14 of FRC Report No. 2.

+3/ Or the biological equivalents of these amounts of $^{226}$ Ra.